Organization skills are necessary for a person to live independently. Unfortunately, a brain injury can severely impair your ability to be organized.

 - Think ahead and plan accordingly

-These skills and others make up a group of abilities known as executive functions.
+These skills comprise a group of abilities known as executive functions.

-The frontal lobe helps control executive functions.
-Therefore, if damage to the frontal lobe occurs, a person will struggle with many of these skills, including the ability to stay organized.
+The frontal lobe controls executive function.
+Therefore, if damage to the frontal lobe occurs, a person may struggle with many of these skills, including the ability to stay organized.